strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 > Before Kafka 2.6 the `transactional.id` had to be a static encoding of the input partitions in order to avoid ownership transfer between application instances during rebalances, that would invalidate the fencing logic.
 > This limitation was hugely inefficient, because an application instance couldn't reuse a single thread-safe producer instance, but had to create one for each input partition.
-> It was fixed with by forcing the producer to send the consumer group metadata along with the offsets to commit ([KIP-447](https://cwiki.apache.org/confluence/display/KAFKA/KIP-447%3A+Producer+scalability+for+exactly+once+semantics)).
+> It was fixed by forcing the producer to send the consumer group metadata along with the offsets to commit ([KIP-447](https://cwiki.apache.org/confluence/display/KAFKA/KIP-447%3A+Producer+scalability+for+exactly+once+semantics)).

 When starting, the client application calls `Producer.initTransactions` to initialize the producer session, allowing the broker to tidy up state associated with any previous incarnations of this producer, as identified by the `transactional.id`.
 Thereafter, any existing producers using the same `transactional.id` are considered zombies, and are fenced off as soon as they try to send data.